Selecting and Buying a Car

 Where about in the world are you going?

-Our small budget pretty much ruled out any big Unimog style overland vehicles, any new(ish) 4x4’s and anything with standing room in the back.
+Our small budget ruled out any large overland trucks, new(ish) 4x4’s and anything with standing room in the back.
 So straight away we had a fairly tight buying criteria.
 We set a goal to circumnavigate the planet; this meant parts for the car needed to be available worldwide.
 Our planned route also took us through some pretty harsh terrain, where at times we would be hundreds of miles from any civilisation, this meant the vehicle needed to be reliable and easy to fix as well as self sufficient with somewhere comfortable to sleep.
 The route also requires the vehicle to be shipped, so our car has to fit into a shipping container.
 All these important factors helped in the decision to choose the vehicle we went for.

 So, just to recap...from those five questions we deduced that...